-Williams International is located in Commerce Township, a quaint community in Oakland County nestled between the suburbs and sprawling rural areas of southeastern Michigan.
+Williams International was founded in Commerce Township and expanded to nearby Pontiac.
 Oakland County is a unique blend of a thriving technology industry, bustling city life, comfortable suburbs, and wide-open spaces.

 Moody's Investors Service and Standard & Poor's recently gave a Oakland County a AAA bond rating, the highest rating possible.
 Only 19 of America's other 3,043 counties received this high a rating.

 Oakland County is the third most affluent county (in per-capita income) in the United States.
 Taxes are low; at 4.9 mils, Oakland County has the lowest county tax rate in Michigan.